EYFS

 Hello, we are ‘Super St Piran’ the Reception Class at Perranporth School.

 This page aims to inform you of our curriculum, topics and information relating to the class.
 If you have any concerns please see us or a teaching assistant as soon as possible.
-You can also keep up to date with what is happening in Trevithick Class using Class Dojo and Tapestry, which you will be informed about at our ‘Welcome Meeting’.
+You can also keep up to date with what is happening in St Piran Class using Class Dojo, which you will be informed about at our ‘Welcome Meeting’.

-On Monday, Tuesday and Wednesday Mrs Lampier will be teaching in Trevithick Class and on Thursday and Friday Mrs Williamson will be teaching the children.
-The Teaching Assistants are Miss Rowe and Miss White.
+On Monday, Tuesday and Wednesday Mrs Lampier will be teaching in St Piran Class and on Thursday and Friday Mrs Williamson will be teaching the children.
+The Teaching Assistant is Miss White.

 Reading and Homework: